Multi-touch: Before 2007

 Years before it was a viable consumer product, popular culture portrayed potential uses of multi-touch technology in the future, including in several installments of the Star Trek franchise.

-In the 1982 Disney sci-fi film Tron a device similar to the Microsoft Surface was shown.
+In the 1982 Disney sci-fi film Tron, a device similar to the Microsoft Surface was shown.
 It took up an executive's entire desk and was used to communicate with the Master Control computer.

 In the 2002 film Minority Report, Tom Cruise uses a set of gloves that resemble a multi-touch interface to browse through information.

-In the 2005 film The Island, another form of a multi-touch computer was seen where the professor, played by Sean Bean, has a multi-touch desktop to organize files, based on an early version of Microsoft Surface (not be confused with the tablet computers which now bear that name).
+In the 2005 film The Island, another form of a multi-touch computer was seen where the professor, played by Sean Bean, has a multi-touch desktop to organize files, based on an early version of Microsoft Surface (not be confused with the tablet computers that now bear that name).

 In 2007, the television series CSI: Miami introduced both surface and wall multi-touch displays in its sixth season.